tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-1/README.md

   - Change your Makefile such that `make clean` will remove `build/` and all its contents
 - What are the most important command line arguments to learn for make?
+  - -n : Prints commands that would be executed without actually running them
+  - -C \<dir\> : Changes to the specified directory before running make
+  - -B : Forces a rebuild of all targets
 - What are the most important directives to learn about in Makefile?
+  - .PHONY : Declares the targets that are not actual files
+  - all : Common default target that builds everything
+  - clean : Target to remove current builds
 - What are the most important commands to implement in your Makefile?
+  - all : Common default target that builds everything
+  - clean : Target to remove current builds
+  - test : Runs unit tests
+  - debug : Builds project with debug flags
 - Which ones are essential, which ones are nice to haves?
+  - Essential : all, clean
+  - Debug : test, debug, release

 ## Learn Basics of Git

 - Read through the code in `src/`
 - Answer any `#Questions` as a comment
+  - Done!
 - Commit and push your changes to git
+  - Done!
 - Each commit should be responding to a single task or question
 - Why is it important to keep your commit to a single task or question?
+  - Easier to understand what I changed in that particular commit
 - Is it better to have a lot of very small commits, or one big commit when everything is working?
+  - Better to have multiple small commits, so we can later underatnd the purpose each small change, and revert individual changes if needed
 - What are the most important commands to know in git?
+  - init : Initialise a rew repo
+  - clone : Clone existing repo
+  - add <file> : Stage changes to local for next commit
+  - commit -m "message" : Coomits staged changes as a new node to the local
+  - push : Push local changes to a remote repo
+  - status : Shows status of working dir and staging area
+  - checkout <branch> : Switch to different branch
+  - merge <branch> : Merge branch into current branch
+  - pull : Fetch and integrate changes from remote
+  - diff : Show changes between commits/branches
+  - stash : Temporarily stash changes

 ## Introduction to Sockets